Aloo Gobi – Sautéed Cauliflower and Potato

-Growing up, this is one of the most common dishes my mom made often.
-Kids love cauliflower, potato, and peas, so we would really enjoy this dish.
-The best thing is, that it is very easy to make into variations.
-So, every time you make it, it's like eating a new dish.
+Growing up, this was one of the most common dishes my mom made.
+Kids love cauliflower, potatoes, and peas, so we would really enjoy this dish.
+The best thing is that it is very easy to make variations.
+So, every time you make it, it’s like eating a new dish.

 Why make this recipe